 If you have worked with Neo4j previously, you may already be familiar with the movie graph used in other tutorials and examples.
 This graph is a small data set of movie and person entities and the relationships between them for people who acted in or directed the films.

 Neo4j has already set up a script and guide to help users import this data into Neo4j.
-To access it, we can open a Neo4j Browser window using one of the following three ways:
+To access it, we can open a Neo4j Browser window.

 In the Neo4j Aura console (console.neo4j.io), choose the blue button at the right of the instance for